Preshiousy1/OginiSearch/src/api/documentation/docs/tutorials/document-indexing.md

 # Document Indexing Guide

-This guide covers best practices and techniques for indexing documents in ConnectSearch.
+This guide covers best practices and techniques for indexing documents in Ogini.

 ## Basic Document Indexing